Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Provide any relevant experiences you’ve gained from volunteering or interning
+- Give examples of any experience you’ve gained from volunteering or internships

-- Highlight any accomplishments or responsibilities you held in these roles.
+- Highlight any accomplishments or responsibilities you took on during these roles.

 References: